Sign Up to shop

 What is retail finance?

-How to offer retail finance
+How to offer retail finance as a small business

 1. Use your own technology

-Offering your own retail financing option is possible (we do it here at Creoate), but it’s definitely not a simple solution.
+Offering your own retail financing option is possible (we do it here at CREOATE), but it’s definitely not a simple solution.
 You need to have the technology and people-power to prevent it being used fraudulently, and you assume all the legal and financial risks of offering credit — if your customers don’t pay up, you’ll lose money, or need to start legal proceedings to recover it.

 2. Explore options with your bank